AtoosaNasiri-Seneca/AtoosaNasiri-Seneca/README.md

 ### Hi there 👋

+I am a full-time Cloud Architect specializing in providing, configuring and governance of  Big Data Cloud Sytems.
+I am also a Part-Time professor at Seneca Poly

 <!--
 **AtoosaNasiri-Seneca/AtoosaNasiri-Seneca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.